‘Game Of Thrones’ Spoilers: Which Villain Is Scheduled To Come Back?

 — Salih SARIKAYA (@SalihSarikaya) January 16, 2017

-Finally, according to the latest Game of Thrones spoilers from Games Radar suggest that this is really all just a preparation for Arya to finish up her list of people to kill.
+Finally, the latest Game of Thrones spoilers from Games Radar suggest that this is really all just a preparation for Arya to finish up her list of people to kill.
 As we learned last season, Arya keeps a mental list of all the people she would like to kill who have, in some way, either wronged her or wronged her family.

 In the case of Walder Frey, as we know, the reason Arya wanted him dead — and succeeded (or not) — is because he was responsible for orchestrating the wedding that killed Robb Stark, his pregnant wife, and his mother Catelyn, as well as most of the guardsmen under the Stark banner.
-We’ll also recall that other people are on the list because they’ve killed other members of her family, as well.
-So the question now remains: who is next on Arya’s list?
+Fans will also recall that other people are on the list because they’ve killed other members of her family, as well.
+So the question now remains: Who is next on Arya’s list?

 Game Of Thrones pic.twitter.com/wX1CqUpbRJ